 You can easily find that it moves in line with the price of the underlying asset and can either be green (i.e. indicating an uptrend) or red (indicating a downtrend).

-A Supertrend indicator can be used on all asset classes including equities, CFD or forex, and on all timeframes.
+A Supertrend indicator or so called trend strength indicator can be used on all asset classes including equities, CFD or forex, and on all timeframes.
 Like any other indicator, Supertrend works with the best performance when it is used in a couple with other indicators or oscillators.

 An important thing to understand is that the indicator does not predict the direction, rather as soon as the direction is established, it will guide you to open a position and defines it as worthless to stay in it till the trend maintains.